trailcode/webAsmPlay/readme.md

 You will need to move the the matrix panels out of the way and resize the scene window panel.
-With the mouse in the scene window scrolling with the mouse zoomes in and out.
+With the mouse in the scene window scrolling with the mouse zooms in and out.
 Holding down the left shift key and moving the mouse rotates the camera around the object.
 Holding down the left alt or option key pans the camera on the XY plane.